 Technology has changed the way benefits are offered and delivered, making them much more effective and giving employers the ability to tailor benefits packages.
 In doing so, benefits technology has increased efficiency and effectiveness of employee benefits, helping the business in the process.

 Many leading companies offer online portals that allow employees to register, access, and learn about their benefits at their own pace.
 Oftentimes, details of benefits are missed or not presented in full detail during the onboarding process.
-Access to detailed benefits information is beneficial for employees because they have access to information when it is needed.
+Access to detailed benefits information such as an HSA guide is beneficial for employees because they have access to information when it is needed.

 Online access also has benefits for the employer.
 The ability to register for benefits online frees up time for the employee and Human Resources, making onboarding more efficient and increasing the likelihood that benefits will be used to their full advantage.